Alert

 Being Brown: Mexican Stories of Struggle, Pride and Culture Our lives and the lives of our family members are extraordinary!
 We may think that we live in a “typical” family, but once we ask questions and show a genuine curiosity we inevitably learn exactly how amazing our family members are.
 In this case study Valerie Mendoza shares unique stories of her seemingly ordinary family–name changes, curanderas, a 40-year-old tradition and NASA are involved.
 These lived experiences show how her family members have been trailblazers, culture bearers and firsts.
 She will also give suggestions about how you can learn stories about your family’s unique histories and stories.

-Breakout Room #2
+Afternoon Breakout #2

 Link Barbara LaClair